 The university is divided into four geographic maintenance zones.
-A Superintendent leads each zone, which is staffed with seven to 12 multicrafted technicians.
+A superintendent leads each zone, which is staffed with 7 to 12 multicrafted technicians.
 They aim to provide consistent, responsive service based on ownership and accountability for providing a complete job.

 If you're unsure of which zone your building lies, open one of the maps below or use the Find your zone feature.

 The Franklin Street Zone is located on the Monroe Park Campus and primarily serves academics and administration along the Franklin Street Corridor, including the President’s House, Finance and Administration, Athletics and the School of the Arts.
 This includes classrooms, offices and studios.
 The zone consists of eight multicraft tradesmen that specialize in heating/air conditioning, electrical, plumbing, carpentry and painting.
 The Franklin Street Zone is also responsible for maintaining the emergency power systems on the Monroe Park Campus.

 The Main Street Zone is centrally located on the Monroe Park Campus.
 The major portion of classrooms fall within this zone, as well as the Cabell Library.
 We also serve University Student Commons, Cary Street Gym and the Mary and Frances Youth Center.
 The zone consists of 12 multicraft tradesmen that specialize in heating/air conditioning, electrical, plumbing, carpentry and painting.